TomK86/Ruby-Projects/Escape/README.md

 You are trapped in a strange prison, and the goal is to escape!
 You can interact with your environment in various ways, by typing commands into the prompt and pressing the 'RETURN' key.
-KEYWORDS are highlighted to give you an idea of what to do next.
+KEYWORDS are capitalized to give you an idea of what to do next.
 The game doesn't currently recognize capital letters, so make sure you type everything in lower-case.
 Keep in mind that once you leave a room, you can always type 'go back' to travel to the previous room.
 If you ever get